sraaphorst/spelunker/README.md

 # Braid Mazes

-Most of the algorithms in this library produce _perfect mazes_, i.e. mazes where given any two points in the maze, there is exactly one path between them (withut retracing your steps).
+Most of the algorithms in this library produce _perfect mazes_, i.e. mazes where given any two points in the maze, there is exactly one path between them (without retracing your steps).
 These mazes are mathematically interesting, because they are called _trees_, and are a well-studied area of graph theory, which is why there are many algorithms to construct them.

 Perfect mazes, however, are generally easier to solve than non-perfect mazes, which are mazes with _loops_.
 A maze with no dead ends must, by definition, contain at least one _loop_ (e.g. many [unicursal mazes](#unicursal-mazes) can be thought of as one long, winding loop).